romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-How does integrating team synchronization with Microsoft Entra ID benefit GitHub Enterprise Cloud organizations?
+Q: How does integrating team synchronization with Microsoft Entra ID benefit GitHub Enterprise Cloud organizations?
 <details><summary>Show the answer</summary><p>

 - **By automatically updating GitHub team memberships to reflect changes in the IdP group, eliminating the need for manual management**